sirnotto/SpireMuse/README.md

 ## 4- Calculate BPMs

 The file receiver.py must be running for this to work.
 Launch from terminal with command: python3 receiver.py

+## 5- Generate chroma transition matrices

+This step creates a file called pctm.txt in your dataset_folder.
+In runtime (automation view), this file is queried continuously to keep track of the most harmonically relevant songs to train the Factor Oracle in relation to the user's current input.

 ## 5- Self-Organizing Map Training